What is Unlicensed Driving?

 |Second major offence within 5 years|

 However, despite the seriousness of the charge, it may be possible to avoid having a criminal conviction recorded against you by arguing for a section 10.

 This offence comes with the possibility of a prison sentence, depending on the circumstances.
 Driving without a licence is taken seriously by the court, particularly in cases where you may not have the same knowledge or driving skills as other road users.
 This might be because you have not had any driving experience at all, you’re unfamiliar with NSW road rules, or you’re out of practice because your licence has expired.

 Traffic Offender Intervention Program

-If you are charged with unlicensed driving, you might be able to obtain a lighter sentence if you attend the Traffic Offender Intervention Program, which aims to educate participants about the road rules and the risks of failing to comply with them.
+If you are charged with unlicensed driving, you might be able to obtain a lighter sentence if you attend the Traffic Offender Intervention Program.
+This course provides further education about various matters relating to traffic offences and the consequences of breaking the law.